WARNING: THIS ARTICLE CONTAINS SPOILERS!

-So, for those of you that don't know, Fallout 4 is the latest installment in Bethesda's revamped Fallout Series.
+So, for those of you who live under a rock, Fallout 4 is the latest installment in Bethesda's revamped Fallout Series.
 The series is adapted from Black Isle Studio's isometric RPG series of the same name.

 In Fallout 4, you take control of the Sole Survivor of the cryogenic testing Vault 111.
-During your time in the vault, you witness a mysterious man steal your son, Shaun and kill your wife/husband.
-After a mechanical failure releases you from cryosleep, you journey out into the Wasteland to find your soon.
+During your time in the vault, you witness a mysterious man steal your son, Shaun, and kill your wife/husband.
+After a mechanical failure releases you from cryosleep, you journey out into the Wasteland to find said stolen son.
 As you move through Post War Boston, you realize the world has changed beyond imagining and you'll not only have to fight for your son - but your own survival.

 An idyllic view of Post War BostonBethesda

-When I finally got my copy that Christmas, I must've logged about four days worth of gameplay during my Christmas vacation.
-Fallout game blocked out my typical consumerist cynicism.
+When I finally got my copy that Christmas, I must've logged about four days worth of gameplay during my entire Christmas vacation.
 I remember my first steps into the beautifully crafted Post War Boston.
 Its vibrancy enamored me.
 Instead of the dusty Capital Wasteland and the deserts of the Mojave, we got treated to one of the more living places in the series.
 Boston had trees and grass - sure, it wasn't Oasis levels, but it was definitely a step forward.